 The suit jacket has soft shoulders, a low button two, show one front (a rolled lapel) and a single vent in the rear.
 This is Moore’s only button three suit in the Bond films where the lapels roll through the top button; the button three suits in For Your Eyes Only and Octopussy have lapels that roll above the top button.
 The single vent is an unusually sporty choice for a suit that Bond wears to the office, and all of Bond’s city suits since On Her Majesty’s Secret Service have all had the standard English double vents.
 The jacket has flapped pockets and three-button cuffs.
 The waistcoat has six buttons and the trousers have a flat front, straight leg and plain bottoms.

-Bond’s shirt from Frank Foster has a Bengal stripe pattern in pink and white, with a contrasting white spread collar and contrasting white button cuffs that match the white in the Bengal stripe.
+Bond’s shirt from Frank Foster has a Bengal stripe pattern in red and white, with a contrasting white spread collar and contrasting white button cuffs that match the white in the Bengal stripe.
 The contrast collar was a symbol of power in the 1980s, though its origins are in the detachable collars and cuffs that are now relegated to daytime formal wear.
 The repp tie is bright scarlet, a colour that complements Roger Moore’s warm spring complexion very well.
 Bond’s shoes are Moore’s usual black slip-ons.
 Though he doesn’t wear it, Bond places a light brown trilby on the hat rack when he enters the office.